Vizhinjam: Public protests

+Future

+Karan Adani, managing director of Adani Ports, announced that the first phase of Vizhinjam International Seaport Thiruvananthapuram will finish by December 2024, with full completion expected by 2028-29.

+The company, along with the Kerala state government, plans to invest a total of Rs 200 billion ($2.39 billion) in the port project.
+Adani Ports alone will contribute Rs 100 billion ($1.2 billion) towards the second phase.

 Transport

 Regular buses operate in Vizhinjam from the City Bus Stand at East Fort, Trivandrum and as well as from the Central Bus Stand at Thampanoor, Trivandrum.
 Cabs can be also hired at the bus stations.